DigiDigiblez/rnd-1-myreads/README.md

 #### Introduction
 Manage your own personal library of books.
 You can even search for new books to add to your library!

 This app was built using atomic design principles and is mobile-first :).

+In addition, going to any route other than "/" and "/search" will hit a 404, securing the user experience, and transporting the user back to the list page.

 ### Coding style & conventions
 This project uses [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/).